If you are new to our studio you can sign up for our

 - Dress the part.
 There is no need to be shy; less is more in our heated yoga room.
 For ladies, we recommend a bra-top and shorts and for men a pair of shorts which you can move and stretch in.

 - Come back!
-Returning for a second class the next day is that best way to get rid of stiffness and soreness, build your understanding of the yoga and gain inspiration to practice more.
+Returning for a second class the next day is the best way to get rid of stiffness and soreness, build your understanding of yoga, and gain inspiration to practice more.

 Information & Etiquette